Great Sandy Desert: Features

 The Great Sandy Desert contains large ergs, often consisting of longitudinal dunes.

-In the north east of the desert there is a meteorite impact crater, the Wolfe Creek crater.
+In the north-east of the desert there is a meteorite impact crater, the Wolfe Creek crater.

+"Fairy circles", which are circular patches of land barren of plants, varying between 2 and 12 m in diameter and often encircled by a ring of stimulated growth of grass, are found in the western part of the desert, in the Pilbara region.
+It has not yet been proven what causes these formations, but one theory suggests that they have been built and inhabited by Australian harvester termites since the Pleistocene.

 Population

 The region is sparsely populated.
 The main populations consist of Aboriginal Australian communities and mining centres.
 The Aboriginal people of the desert fall into two main groups, the Martu in the west and the Pintupi in the east.
 Linguistically, they are speakers of multiple Western Desert languages.
-Many of these indigenous people were forcibly removed from their lands during the late 18th, 19th, and the early 20th centuries, to be relocated to other settlements, such as Papunya in the Northern Territory.
+Many of these Indigenous people were forcibly removed from their lands during the late 18th, 19th, and the early 20th centuries, to be relocated to other settlements, such as Papunya in the Northern Territory.
 In the late 20th and early 21st centuries, some of the original inhabitants returned.
 Young adults, from the Great Sandy Desert region, travel to and work in the Wilurarra Creative programs to maintain and develop their culture, and a greater sense of community.